 Celebrate the Local Arts

 Love the performing arts?
 You definitely don’t want to miss the amazing talent in Worcester!
 The Hanover Theatre is a renowned theater in Worcester, where you can catch a touring Broadway show, a local production of a play, or classic ballet performances.
 There’s also Mechanics Hall—home to the historic Hook Organ—where you can see the Worcester-based Massachusetts Symphony Orchestra perform.
-Another great display of fine art in Worcester is the Sprinkler Factory, which was transformed into a performance space and gallery for independent artists to showcase their work.
 And don’t forget about Worcester’s annual StART on the Street festival!
 One of the best things to do in Central Massachusetts, this free event features over 300 artists and craftsman and includes live performances throughout the day, as well as tasty eats from local vendors!

 Grab a Bite at Popular Restaurants